Directory Resources Events

 Job Title: Investment Attraction Coordinator – 1 Year Contract

-Compensation: hourly wage for this position is $37.57 for 35 hours/week.
+Compensation: Hourly wage for this position is $37.57 for 35 hours/week.

 Reporting to the Manager of Investment Attraction, the Investment Attraction Coordinator will focus on investment attraction activities in the Town’s target sectors, with the goal of attracting non-residential investments to Halton Hills.
 The coordinator will support implementation of the Investment Attraction division’s work plan, as it relates to Foreign Direct Investment (FDI), and associated Business Concierge Program, research and analysis, investment lead engagement and servicing, strategic planning and analysis, responding to inquiries, and developing and updating marketing collateral and tools.
 This position will contribute to advancing the Town’s investment attraction goals by positioning Halton Hills as the best place to invest, grow, live, and play.